 Participants will undertake a formal supervised research project carried out full time over four weeks during the summer break (starting after the Semester 2 examination period and finishing before Semester 1 of the following year).

-You will select from a list of available projects and successful applicants can work with the project supervisor to tailor the project to your interests and education level.
+You will select from the list of available projects below (and successful applicants can work with the project supervisor to tailor the project to your interests and education level.
 You will complete a short assessment at the end of the project.

 Participants in the program are awarded a summer research scholarship, to help support you while you complete the project.
 Applicants will automatically be considered for a scholarship, and must meet the scholarship terms and conditions.